AoEC Group Supervision Programme

 Is a payment plan available?

 To make accessing the programme easier, you can spread your payment over the first four months.
-All fees must be fully settled by month four, while you’ll continue to benefit from supervision sessions across the full year.
+All fees must be fully settled by month four, while you’ll continue to benefit from supervision sessions over the six-month period.

 What is the cancellation policy?